 proxy: A proxy is a person who is appointed by a shareholder to attend a meeting and vote for that shareholder.
 A proxy is appointed by using a proxy form, which may be electronic.
 A proxy does not have to be a shareholder.
-A proxy can only vote on a poll and not on a show of hands under the company's articles.
+A proxy can vote on a poll and on a show of hands under the company's articles.

-proxy form: A form (including an electronic form) which a shareholder uses to appoint a proxy to attend a meeting and vote for him.
+proxy form: A form (including an electronic form) which shareholders can use to appoint a proxy to attend a meeting and vote on their behalf.
 The proxy forms are sent out by the company and must be returned to the company before the meeting to which they relate.